 - 6 tablespoons xylitol

-Once golden brown, stir in the heavy cream and simmer for a further 7-10 minutes until the caramel has thickened and coats the back of a spoon.
+- Once golden brown, stir in the heavy cream and simmer, stirring regularly, for a further 7-10 minutes until the caramel has thickened and coats the back of a spoon.

 - Let the caramel stand for about 15 minutes to cool, before pouring over the base.
 Refrigerate for at least 4 hours until the caramel is set.